50 date ideas for less than $50 in Downtown Indy

 40. Treat the hubby to the greatest beer tasting experience in Indy.
 Brewery Tours of Indianapolis takes you to four local craft breweries, gives you an in-depth brewery walkthrough, a chance to meet the brewer, samplings of the local beer and even has bottled water and coolers on the bus to keep your purchased growlers cold.
 Mention Downtown Indy’s 50 Dates under $50 and get two tickets for $50 ($10 off!)

 41. The Indianapolis Symphony Orchestra performs 200 concerts each year to an audience of more than 500,000 people.
 Since 1994 the group has been heard in more than 250 radio markets in 41 states and has performed in three European musical capitals.
 Some tickets start at just $15.
 Call 639.4300 for more information.

 42. Catch the excitement of Broadway, right here in Indianapolis!
 See a world-renowned musical theatre performance.
-Check out what is playing at www.broadwayacrossamerica.com or call 800.793.7469.
+Call 800.793.7469 for more details.

 43. *Take your better half to see Dance Kaleidoscope, the professional contemporary dance company that performs a unique blend of contemporary dance, live music and theatre.
 Call 940.6555 for more information.

 44. Mystify your date with the #1 comedy mind reading act in the nation.
 The Mind Tripping Show is a cabaret-style, intimate show with mind reading, psychological illusions and mental surprises.
 Held at the Hilton Indianapolis Hotel & Suites every Friday and Saturday at 8:30 p.m., performers Christian and Katalina promise a mind-tripping evening!
 Tickets are $25; $20 for military and seniors (with free parking.)